Anwar Ibrahim: Fall from power and first sodomy conviction

-In 1998 Newsweek magazine named Anwar the "Asian of the Year".
+In 1998 the Newsweek magazine named Anwar the "Asian of the Year" in spite of being beaten by the then Inspector General of Police.
 However, in that year, matters between Anwar and Mahathir came to a head around the quadrennial UMNO General Assembly.
 The Youth wing of UMNO, headed by Anwar's associate Ahmad Zahid Hamidi, gave notice that it would initiate a debate on "cronyism and nepotism".
 At the General Assembly, a book by Khalid Jafri, "50 Dalil Kenapa Anwar Tidak Boleh Jadi PM" ("50 Reasons Why Anwar Cannot Become Prime Minister") was circulated containing graphic allegations of homosexuality, as well as accusations of corruption against Anwar.
 Khalid Jafri was an ex-editor of the government-controlled newspaper Utusan Malaysia and former editor-in-chief of a failed magazine, Harian National.
 Anwar obtained a court injunction to prevent further distribution of the book and filed a lawsuit against the author for defamation.
 Police charged the author of the book with malicious publishing of false news.
 The police were instructed to investigate the veracity of the claims.